jakes670/piler-docker/README.md

 # Mailpiler as Docker

+All credits for docker image build to ebtcorg/docker-piler, Pilerpurge did not worked so I created this repo

 [Piler](http://www.mailpiler.org/wiki/current:index) is a feature rich open source email archiving solution.
 This is a project to package it as a docker image.

 ## Mailpiler as Docker